openstack-archive/stx-docs/doc/source/installation_guide/2018_10/simplex.rst

 `One Node Configuration wiki page <https://wiki.openstack.org/wiki/StarlingX/Containers/Installation>`__.

 ----------------------
-Deployment Description
+Deployment description
 ----------------------

-The All-In-One Simplex deployment option provides all three Cloud Functions (Controller, Compute, and Storage) on a single physical server.
-With these Cloud Functions, multiple application types can be deployed and consolidated onto a single physical server.
-For example, with a All-In-One Simplex deployment you
+The All-In-One Simplex (AIO-SX) deployment option provides all three cloud gunctions (controller, compute, and storage) on a single physical server.
+With these cloud functions, multiple application types can be deployed and consolidated onto a single physical server.
+For example, with a AIO-SX deployment you can:
-can:

 - Consolidate legacy applications that must run standalone on a server by using multiple virtual machines on a single physical server.